mattjw/pants-multiproject-mwe/README.md

 Recommendation: All devs exclusively use pyenv, across all platforms (linux, OS X).

+### Sometimes pants silently ignores changes to files

+Tricks to force a re-detection: TODO

 ## To be explored

 - Additional FastAPI service with partially overlaping dependencies as the existing FastAPI service